 Step 1: Nail your data foundation

-Connect your catalog (btw we're Shopify native), website, and app data to Intempt so we see all of your products and user events inside one platform.
+Have your Product catalog and user events (page_view, product_view, add_to_cart, view_size_chart, view_shipping, begin_checkout) sorted.
+Connect your catalog (Shopify native), website, and app data to Intempt so all products and user events are inside one platform.

 Step 2: Pick algorithms that work without history